We can help reduce the impact of a disability or condition on your studies.

 You can register with us if you:

-- need to access specific disability services and resources at CSU
+- need to access specific disability services and supports

-- are applying for special exam conditions for a permanent or temporary injury (such as a broken arm or pregnancy)
+- require special exam conditions for an ongoing or temporary condition (such as a broken arm or pregnancy)

-- need to apply for special consideration for your disability, mental health, or medical condition
+- need to apply for special consideration for an ongoing or temporary condition

 How to register